 Scott joined Watsi on December 7th, 2016.
-Two years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Scott's most recent donation traveled 8,300 miles to support Ma Win, an 18-year-old girl from Burma, to fund life-saving heart surgery.
+Three years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation traveled 8,700 miles to support Sayuni, a 4-year-old girl from Tanzania, to fund leg surgery.